Picture credit from Freepik.com

 Again, this form of financing is not common in Singapore although there are banks offering this facility to SMEs.

-In addition to the different financing options mentioned above, companies can also choose credit guarantee, P2P crowdfunding, capitalization of profits, and many other types of creative financing methods.
+In addition to the different financing options mentioned above, companies can also choose credit guarantee, P2P crowdfunding, profit sharing, and many other types of creative financing methods.

 The risks tolerance and costs determine the financing method, but fundamentally, every financing option involves equity and/or debt.
 Companies should be flexible and smart about the financing options to select the most suitable financing option to inject cash-flow into the company.